 Discover the Underwater Calm of the Makarska Riviera

-Hustle and bustle, parties, beach bars, full beaches… all of this is associate with the Makarska Riviera.
+Hustle and bustle, parties, beach bars, full beaches… all of this is associated with the Makarska Riviera.
 So how about a snorkeling trip into the calm underwater world of this beautiful corner of Croatia?
 There are many beautiful and quiet bays in this area that are suitable for snorkeling, of which the rocky ones, such as Brela, are the best.
 It is also worth paying a visit to the islands of Hvar and Brac, where you can snorkel just as well and explore the underwater wonders and reefs whenever you like.

 The Island of Vis: A Real Underwater Paradise